svarthaj/sf-simulator/README.md

 1. Add the switch key to the JSON parser ```src/main/java/sfp/simulator/FactoryJSONParser.java```.
 1. Add the class with the new function.
 Don't forget to make it extend the abstract class *Sensor* and to implement all its methods.

+### To-do's
+1. Make the data publishing on MQTT more accessible without Telegraph (timestamping, for example)

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management